We Live in a Society (EP): Promotion and release

-Reception
+Critical reception

-Zachary Norvath from HotNewHipHop felt that the EP "doesn't have much of a sonic direction", feeling "like more of a bridge project for Flume."
-He concludes that despite this, it doesn't mean that "there aren't good things to take from it."
+We Live in a Society received a mixed reception from music critics.
+Zachary Norvath of HotNewHipHop felt that the EP lacked a clear direction, seeing it as "more of a bridge project for Flume."
+He concludes that despite this, it does not mean that "there aren't good things to take from it."
+Similarly, The Daily Californian writer Tallulah Baird stated that Flume and JPEGMafia's balance on We Live in a Society to be interesting but considered it to lack the "spirit that makes both musicians' music work separately."